fnJustin/catch/README.md

 > make tests

-# This spits out 2 executables
+## This spits out 3 executables
 app - the application

+app-debug - the application with debug symbols

 tests - the appliaction unit tests

 # To get coverage metric on osx or linux from the build folder